GimelStudio/GimelStudio/README.md

 Gimel Studio aims to run fully cross-platform on desktop (Linux, Windows, and macOS) with "best-effort" support for running in the browser as a web application.

+A somewhat broken, alpha version demo of the web version is available at [app.gimelstudio.com](https://app.gimelstudio.com)

 ### Looking for the v0.6.x series?